backube/volsync/docs/usage/kopia/troubleshooting.rst

    **Source uses custom username/hostname**:

-   If the ReplicationSource has custom identity fields, you must use them directly:
+   If the ReplicationSource has custom identity fields, you must use them directly (sourceIdentity won't work with custom source identity):

    .. code-block:: yaml

-      # Instead of sourceIdentity, use:
+      # ⚠️ When source used custom identity, must use explicit identity:
-      username: "custom-user"
+      username: "custom-user"    # Must match source's custom username exactly
-      hostname: "custom-host"
+      hostname: "custom-host"    # Must match source's custom hostname exactly

    **No backups have been created yet**: